-If you are instructed to return the hard disk drive backplane, follow all packaging instructions, and use any packaging materials for shipping that are supplied to you.
+Step 8.
+If you are instructed to return the hard disk drive backplate assembly/backplane, follow all packaging instructions, and use any packaging materials for shipping that are supplied to you.

-Replacing a hot-swap hard disk drive backplane
+Replacing the 2.5-inch simple-swap backplate assembly/hot-swap hard disk drive backplane

-Use this information to replace a hot-swap hard disk drive backplane.
+Use this information to replace the 2.5-inch simple-swap backplate assembly/hot-swap hard disk drive backplane.

-To install the replacement hot-swap hard disk drive backplane, complete the following steps:
+To install the 2.5-inch simple-swap backplate assembly/hot-swap hard disk drive backplane, complete the following steps: